tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 We will compare the output file to your provided result hpl.out.
 All steps below with a * must be included in your bash script.
 For our convenience, please have the outputted hpl result be named validateHPL.out.
 If there are issues with this message @ttttt on discord.

-# Step 1 - ssh onto Slugalicious
+# Step 1 - ssh onto Slugalicious.
+Try some commands.

 Connect to Slugalicious.
 Use